rhonalejandro/multidb_query_executor/README.md

    }
    ```

+6. Ensure that the project directory has the appropriate permissions for PHP to create and write to the SQLite database.

-5. Start your web server and navigate to the project location in your browser.
+7. Start your web server and navigate to the project location in your browser.

 ## Usage